Club Almirante Brown

 Club Almirante Brown (mostly known simply as Almirante Brown) is an Argentine sports club headquartered in the San Justo district of La Matanza Partido, in Greater Buenos Aires.

 Although other sports are practised at the club, Almirante Brown is mostly known for its football team, which currently plays in the Primera B Nacional, the 2nd division of the Argentine football league system.
-The football stadium is located in the Isidro Casanova district of the same partido.
+The football stadium, which name is frigate president sarmiento, is located in the Isidro Casanova district of the same partido.
 Almirante Brown has also a women's association football section.

 Apart from football, other sports and activities hosted by the institution are basketball, boxing, fencing, field hockey, futsal, martial arts, artistic roller skating, rugby union, and tennis.

 History

 The two foundations

 The club was founded on 1 July 1912 as "Club Atlético Almirante Brown".
 The first uniform kit acquired by the club were the striped black and yellow worn by Uruguayan CURCC (predecessor of current club Peñarol), that were the only available in stores.

 On 21 March 1915 the club changed its name to "Almirante Brown Athletic Club" and one year later it affiliated to Amateur Football Association where the team took part of Tercera de Ascenso, the last division of Argentine football league system.
 It only lasted one season so the club would be inactive since 1919.

 In 1921, four dissident members of neighbor club Huracán de San Justo met with some former members of old club Almirante Brown with the purpose of reestablishing the institution.
 It was finally set up on 17 January 1922 as "Centro Atlético Almirante Brown", being named Segundo Boragno as president of the club.
 He managed the club until his death in June 1930.